tturchi/tturchi/README.md

 - 👋 Hi, I’m @tturchi
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning to code C programs
+- 🌱 I’m currently learning to code at 42 school
 - 💞️ I’m looking to collaborate on studies

 <!---